Last Updated on October 15, 2021 by Kari

 That’s what I truly believe from experience.
 Whenever I stop learning, I feel stagnant and I become more focused on unimportant things.
 But, if I’m taking a course, my focus turns to faith, potential, goals, and growth.

 For instance, if you only want to take one or two courses from Mindvalley, then this pass doesn’t make financial sense.
 You can buy two courses for the same price and not worry about being charged again in the future.

-And, if you are not going to be able to sit down and do at least 3 or more courses throughout the year, then, again, this pass doesn’t make financial sense.
+Moreover, if you are not going to be able to sit down and do at least 3 or more courses throughout the year, then, again, this pass doesn’t make financial sense.

-Check It Out For Yourself
+Check Out The Mindvalley Membership For Yourself